nfs-ganesha/nfs-ganesha-suse/README.md

 ---------------

-This is the source package for [nfs-ganesha] that is used to build SuSE pacakges which are published on [build.opensuse.org]
+This is the source package for [nfs-ganesha] that is used to build SuSE packages which are published on [build.opensuse.org]

 The interesting stuff is in branches dedicated to nfs-ganesha, (lib)ntirpc, and & distro releases.